volks73/cargo-rustc-cfg/README.md

 # cargo-rustc-cfg: A Rust library (crate) for running the `cargo rustc -- --print cfg` command and parsing the output

 A Rust library (crate) that runs the `cargo rustc -- --print cfg` command and parses the output.
-This is inspired by the [rustc-cfg](https://crates.io/crates/rustc-cfg) crate, which runs the `rustc --print cfg` command and parses the output, but this does not take into account any flags or configurations passed from cargo to the Rust compiler (rustc) when building a project using [Cargo](http://doc.crates.io/).
-For example, if the `RUSTFLAGS` environment variable is used to add a target feature, i.e. `RUSTFLAGS="-C target-feature=+crt-static`, then the `rustc --print cfg` command will not list the added target feature its output because the `RUSTFLAGS` environment variable is managed by Cargo.
-However, the `cargo rustc -- --print cfg` will list the added target feature its output.
+This is inspired by the [rustc-cfg](https://crates.io/crates/rustc-cfg) crate, which runs the `rustc --print cfg` command and parses the output, but it does not take into account any flags or configurations passed from [Cargo](http://doc.crates.io) to the [Rust compiler (rustc)](https://doc.rust-lang.org/rustc/index.html) when building a project using Cargo.
+For example, if the `RUSTFLAGS` environment variable is used to add a target feature, i.e. `RUSTFLAGS="-C target-feature=+crt-static`, then the `rustc --print cfg` command will not list the added target feature in its output because the `RUSTFLAGS` environment variable is managed by Cargo.
+However, the `cargo rustc -- --print cfg` will list the added target feature in its output.
 This crate is useful for developing [third-party](https://github.com/rust-lang/cargo/wiki/Third-party-cargo-subcommands) [Cargo custom subcommands](https://doc.rust-lang.org/1.30.0/cargo/reference/external-tools.html#custom-subcommands) that need compiler configuration information.
-This crate is not recommeded for [build scripts](https://doc.rust-lang.org/cargo/reference/build-scripts.html).
+This crate is _not_ recommeded for [build scripts](https://doc.rust-lang.org/cargo/reference/build-scripts.html).

 [![Crates.io](https://img.shields.io/crates/v/cargo-rustc-cfg.svg)](https://crates.io/crates/cargo-rustc-cfg)
 [![GitHub release](https://img.shields.io/github/release/volks73/cargo-rustc-cfg.svg)](https://github.com/volks73/cargo-rustc-cfg/releases)